 Young, cool and incredibly successful, that's exceptional tennis talent Naomi Osaka.
 A face of the Olympic Games in Tokyo, she lit the Olympic fire in Japan.
 Just how important the young tennis player is became clear just in time for the start of the Olympic Games, on July 16, 2021: That's when the streaming provider Netflix published a documentary series that shows two years in Naomi Osaka's life and provides insight into her family environment and her career.
-Only few athletes before her have received this honor, but Osaka is rightly part of the illustrious group:
+Only few athletes before her have received this honor, but Osaka is rightly part of the illustrious group.

 At the age of 20, she was the first Japanese to win her first Grand Slam title with the US Open and is also the first Asian to be ranked number 1 in the world in tennis.
 Despite her youth, she was the highest-earning athlete in 2020, thanks largely to advertising and sponsorship revenue.
 She campaigns against racism and discrimination, and made her political activism known on social media, but also on the tennis court, especially during tournaments in the US.

 Naomi Osaka is not only becoming a hero of her industry through her extraordinary sporting achievements.
 The tennis player also stands out for her social and political commitment.
 Time and again, she makes strong public statements and speaks out against racism and police violence.

 Although Osaka is considered quiet and shy, it is important for her to speak out politically on the tennis court and elsewhere to publicize injustice.
 "I sometimes feel like I hold myself back too much by thinking about what others think of me.
 But when you have a platform, I think it's very important to use it."
 Especially since 2020, Naomi Osaka has been doing this repeatedly.
 She repeatedly speaks out against discrimination on social media and, for example, drew attention to racially motivated police violence in the wake of the US Open by wearing a different mask with a victim's name on it for each of her matches.